PacktPublishing/Learning-Quantitative-Finance-with-R/README.md

 # Learning Quantitative Finance with R
-This is the code repository for [Learning Quantitative Finance with R](https://www.packtpub.com/big-data-and-business-intelligence/learning-pyspark?utm_source=github&utm_medium=repository&utm_content=9781786463708), published by Packt.
+This is the code repository for [Learning Quantitative Finance with R]https://www.packtpub.com/big-data-and-business-intelligence/learning-quantitative-finance-r?utm_source=github&utm_medium=repository&utm_content=9781786462411), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## About the book
-Apache Spark is an open source framework for efficient cluster computing with a strong interface for data parallelism and fault tolerance.
-This book will show you how to leverage the power of Python and put it to use in the Spark ecosystem.
-You will start by getting a firm understanding of the Spark 2.0 architecture and how to set up a Python environment for Spark.
+The role of a quantitative analyst is very challenging, yet lucrative, so there is a lot of competition for the role in top-tier organizations and investment banks.
+This book is your go-to resource if you want to equip yourself with the skills required to tackle any real-world problem in quantitative finance using the popular R programming language.

-You will get familiar with the modules available in PySpark.
-You will learn how to abstract data with RDDs and DataFrames and understand the streaming capabilities of PySpark.
-Also, you will get a thorough overview of machine learning capabilities of PySpark using ML and MLlib, graph processing using GraphFrames, and polyglot persistence using Blaze.
-Finally, you will learn how to deploy your applications to the cloud using the spark-submit command.
+You'll start by getting an understanding of the basics of R and its relevance in the field of quantitative finance.
+Once you've built this foundation, we'll dive into the practicalities of building financial models in R. This will help you have a fair understanding of the topics as well as their implementation, as the authors have presented some use cases along with examples that are easy to understand and correlate.

-By the end of this book, you will have established a firm understanding of the Spark Python API and how it can be used to build data-intensive applications.
+By the end of this book, you will have a firm grasp of the techniques required to implement basic quantitative finance models in R.

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter 02.